 Usually, a Marketing Funnel is broken down into three stages:

 This is where a prospect becomes aware of your product or service and engages with it for the first time.
+The goal of TOFU is to attract the right audience and turn unknown visitors into identifiable prospects or leads.
 This stage depends heavily upon marketing activities like creating content, landing pages, SEO, paid campaigns, podcasts, etc.

 This is just a single example, to create awareness and generate more leads for your product, you can try using these different approaches.